What every NRA Member could support, but Democrats wont.

 102.d - When committing any criminal trespass.

 102.f.1 - Necessary harm.
-A person can be in possession of a firearm if they are saving another person's life or preventing grievous bodily harm or rape, where no other crime is being committed.
+A person can be in possession of a firearm if it's use is needed to saving another person's life or preventing grievous bodily harm or rape.

 102.f.2 - Subsistence.
 A person can be in possession of a firearm, while hunting for wild game animals essential to that person's survival.